astromitts/django-session-manager/README.md

 **AUTHENTICATION_REQUIRED_REDIRECT** (String)
 urls.py path name of the view to redirect unauthenticated users to when they attempt to access a restricted page

-## Tests

-All view logic should be covered via tests.py, to run:
-`python manage.py test`